 You are not healthy without good oral health.

-Among Pierce County third graders, 51% have experienced at least one cavity.
+Oral health is key to having good overall health and quality of life.
+51% of Pierce County third graders have experienced at least one cavity.
 Tooth decay is the most common, yet preventable, chronic childhood disease.

-- Dental health education to schools and childcare centers.
+- Dental health education for schools and childcare centers.

 - Referrals for residents more than 20 years of age who have limited access to care.

 - Access to Baby and Child Dentistry (ABCD).